MicrosoftDocs/cpp-docs/docs/overview/overview-of-cpp-development.md

 ![Solution Explorer and code editor](media/vs2017-solution-explorer-code-editor.png "Visual Studio 2017 Solution Explorer and code editor")

 The code editor is a specialized word processor for C++ source code.
 It color-codes language keywords, method and variable names, and other elements of your code to make the code more readable and easier to understand.
+It also provides tools for refactoring code, navigating between different files, and understanding how the code is structured.
 For more information, see [Writing and refactoring code](../ide/writing-and-refactoring-code-cpp.md).

 ## Add and edit resources